 Professor Andrea Nolan became the Principal and Vice-Chancellor of Edinburgh Napier University in July 2013.

-She has published widely and has received awards for her work including the Pfizer Academic Award for Animal Health Research, the Amoroso Award from the British Small Animal Veterinary Association and, along with her collaborators, the Universities Federation for Animal Welfare Companion Animal Award for contributions to animal welfare.
-Currently she is a member of the World Small Animal Veterinary Association’s Global Pain Council and a Trustee of two animal charities.
+She has published widely and has received awards for her work including the Pfizer Academic Award for Animal Health Research, the Amoroso Award from the British Small Animal Veterinary Association and the Universities Federation for Animal Welfare Companion Animal Award for contributions to animal welfare.
+She was a foundation member of the World Small Animal Veterinary Association’s Global Pain Council and is currently a Trustee of two animal charities.

-In 1999, Andrea took up the post of Dean of the Faculty of Veterinary Medicine in the University of Glasgow, with responsibility for academic leadership and resource management.
-Five years later she was appointed to the position of Vice Principal for Learning & Teaching in the University of Glasgow, and in 2009 she was appointed Senior Vice-Principal & Deputy Vice Chancellor, with responsibility for leading the development and delivery of the University’s internationalisation strategy, academic career development.
+In 1999, Andrea took up the post of Dean of the Faculty of Veterinary Medicine in the University of Glasgow.
+Five years later she was appointed to the position of Vice Principal for Learning & Teaching in the University of Glasgow, and in 2009 she was appointed Senior Vice-Principal & Deputy Vice Chancellor.

-In August 2016, Andrea became Convenor of Universities Scotland, which represents all 19 of Scotland's higher education institutions.
-She previously served as Convenor of the Universities Scotland Research & Knowledge Exchange Committee and she is also a board member of the following: the Universities and Colleges Employers Association; Royal Zoological Society Scotland; Interface Advisory Board; Moredun Foundation.
+In August 2016, Andrea became Convenor of Universities Scotland, which represents all 19 of Scotland's higher education institutions, having previously served as Convenor of the Universities Scotland Research & Knowledge Exchange Committee.
+She is currently a board member / trustee of the following: the Universities and Colleges Employers Association; Interface Strategic Advisory Board (chair); Moredun Foundation; Medical Research Scotland – Scottish Hospital Endowment Research Trust.

-Andrea is a Trustee for the Medical Research Scotland – Scottish Hospital Endowment Research Trust and a member of the Edinburgh Chamber of Commerce Council.
-She is a Fellow of the Royal Society of Edinburgh, a Fellow of the Royal Agricultural Societies and an honorary life member of the Association for Veterinary Teachers & Research Workers.
+Andrea is a Fellow of the Royal Society of Edinburgh, a Fellow of the Royal Agricultural Societies and an honorary life member of the Association for Veterinary Teachers & Research Workers.
 She was awarded an honorary OBE in 2013 for services to veterinary science and higher education.